SamraAzizi/data_structure/doubleLinkList/README.md

   2. `appendNode(node *n)`: Appends a node to the end of the list.
   3. `prependNode(node *n)`: Prepends a node to the beginning of the list.
   4. `insertNode(int k, node *n)`: Inserts a node after a particular node in the list.
+  5. `deleteNode(int k)`: Deletes a node with the given key from the list.
+  6. `updateNode(int k, int d)`: Updates the data of a node with the given key.
+  7. `printList()`: Prints the contents of the list.
+- `main()`: Provides a command-line interface for interacting with the doubly linked list.

+## How to Use

+1. Compile the program.
+2. Run the executable.
+3. Choose the desired operation by entering the corresponding option number.
+4. Follow the prompts to perform the selected operation.